Minimizing Zinc Consumption

 Zinc is the largest material cost factor in the hot-dip galvanizing process.
-Do you know where all your plants zinc goes?
-According to process surveys conducted by the AGA in 2003 and 2007, a typical consumption rate of zinc for batch hot-dip galvanizing is around 5.2% 5.5% lbs of zinc per lbs of steel production.
-If you dont already track your zinc consumption rate, I would strongly encourage you to do so.
+Do you know where all your plant's zinc goes?
+According to process surveys conducted by the AGA in 2003 and 2007, a typical consumption rate of zinc for batch hot-dip galvanizing is around 5.2% - 5.5% lbs of zinc per lbs of steel production.
+If you don't already track your zinc consumption rate, I would strongly encourage you to do so.
 This industry statistic can be useful to identify whether your plant has a relatively low, average, or high consumption rate.
-Then, over time you can identify process changes that affect the consumption rate or identify general areas for improvement.
+Over time you can identify process changes that affect consumption rate or identify general areas for improvement.
 If you need assistance tracking your zinc usage, zinc companies can provide material balance worksheets or you can refer to the AGA Galvanizing note Calculating Zinc Consumption Rate (with included spreadsheet and examples).

 - Final Product Coating

 The below recommendations address minimizing zinc consumption in these three major areas.

 Most of your zinc will end up on the parts as the final product to be sold, but there is no need to give away free zinc to the customer beyond the minimum specification requirements.
 However, reactive and/or thick steels can be problematic as zinc pickup is often high or excessive for these materials.
 To optimize coating thickness, you should address steel chemistry, the cocoon effect, withdraw rates, and the use of bath alloying elements.